-- Exploring the roles of 'secondary centres' in regional economic development terms - 2.
-Developing a framework and typology which enables these centres to be classified, and their roles and contributions to economic development to be assessed. - 3.
-Developing a guide to policymaking and decision-making, which will enable different types of centre to contribute to regional economic development in the most effective ways.
+- Exploring the roles of town (or 'secondary centres') in the East Midlands in economic development terms - Developing a typology to enable these towns to be classified, and their roles and contribution to economic development to be assessed - 3.
+Developing a guide to policymaking, which would enable different types of centre to contribute to regional economic development in the most effective ways.

-Approach
+Our Approach

-- Includes towns below 'Principal Urban Area' level in the region, from 70,260 to 1,965 population - Analysis of variables at census urban area level, including the IDBR 2007 and Census 2001 - Regression analysis of variables, and location quotients developed to enable centres to be compared - Interviews at district, county and town level to explore perceptions of towns, economic development strategies, and test the typology - Case studies to illustrate each 'type' of town and the opportunities and challenges they face - Identification of policy implications and potential interventions for each 'type' of town
+- Included towns below 'Principal Urban Area' level in the region, from 70,260 to 1,965 population - Analysis of variables at census urban area level, including the IDBR 2007 and Census 2001 - Regression analysis of variables, and location quotients developed to enable centres to be compared - Interviews at district, county and town level to explore perceptions of towns, economic development strategies, and test the typology - Case studies to illustrate each 'type' of town and the opportunities and challenges they face - Identification of policy implications and potential interventions for each 'type' of town